 But to top our polls, the feel good title most suggested (3 times) was the Bible.

-A full list of titles will be available shortly.
+A full list of titles is available here.
 Many thanks to all who suggested a book – there are certainly lots of options to get us thinking or feeling better.